Characters of the Marvel Cinematic Universe: M–Z: Sprite

 Sprite (portrayed by Lia McHugh) is an Eternal who can project life-like illusions.
 She is in a permanent child-like state, appearing as a young girl despite being thousands of years old.
 Sprite often uses her illusionary powers to disguise herself as an adult woman named "Sandra" (portrayed by Hannah Dodd).
 In 2024, fellow Eternal Sersi uses the remaining energy of the Uni-Mind to turn Sprite into a human, ending her permanent child-like state and being able to grow old.

-As of 2025, the character has appeared in one project: the film Eternals.
+As of 2026, the character has appeared in one project: the film Eternals.

 Obadiah Stane / Iron Monger

 Obadiah Stane (portrayed by Jeff Bridges), also known as Iron Monger, is Tony Stark's mentor after the death of Tony's father, Howard.
 Stane secretly seeks control of Stark Industries, being revealed that he hired terrorists to assassinate Stark and, after the failure to do so, seeks control of the arc reactor to create his own super powered exoskeleton suit, which he succeeds in after obtaining Stark's first prototype and its schematic.
 Stane is subsequently killed in a confrontation against Stark.

-As of 2025, the character has appeared in one project: the film Iron Man.
+As of 2026, the character has appeared in one project: the film Iron Man.
 Alternate universe variants of Stane (voiced by Kiff VandenHeuvel) appeared in one project: the Disney+ animated series What If...?.

 Zeke Stane

 Ezekiel "Zeke" Stane (portrayed by Alden Ehrenreich) is a tech ethicist and black market arms dealer who is the son of Obadiah Stane.
 He took on the alias Joe McGillicuddy after his father's death.

-As of 2025, the character has appeared in one project: the Disney+ series Ironheart.
+As of 2026, the character has appeared in one project: the Disney+ series Ironheart.

 Zelma Stanton

 Zelma Stanton (portrayed by Regan Aliyah) is a friend of Riri Williams who practices the mystic arts.

-As of 2025, the character has appeared in one project: the Disney+ series Ironheart.
+As of 2026, the character has appeared in one project: the Disney+ series Ironheart.

 Howard Stark

 Howard Stark (portrayed by John Slattery as an elderly man and Dominic Cooper as a young man) is the founder of Stark Industries, one of the founding members of S.H.I.E.L.D., and the father of Tony Stark.
 Howard is involved with Steve Rogers's transformation into Captain America during World War II, as well as the creation of Rogers's trademark vibranium shield.
 Along with Peggy Carter and his assistant Edwin Jarvis, he is instrumental in crushing the rise of the Russian terrorist organization Leviathan.
 In 1991, he and his wife Maria are assassinated by the brainwashed Winter Soldier under Vasily Karpov's mind control.
+Slattery's portrayal of Stark borrows traits and tones from the real-life Walt Disney figure.

-As of 2025, the character has appeared in seven projects: the films Iron Man, Iron Man 2 (2010), Captain America: The First Avenger, Ant-Man, and Captain America: Civil War; the Marvel One-Shot Agent Carter (2013); and the Marvel Television series Agent Carter (2015–2016).
+As of 2026, the character has appeared in seven projects: the films Iron Man, Iron Man 2 (2010), Captain America: The First Avenger, Ant-Man, and Captain America: Civil War; the Marvel One-Shot Agent Carter (2013); and the Marvel Television series Agent Carter (2015–2016).
 Alternate universe variants of Howard appeared in two projects: the film Avengers: Endgame; and the Disney+ animated series What If...?.